Celtx Blog

 Comprehensive Evaluation

-A script coverage report delves into the script’s overarching narrative, the depth of character development, and even reviews the finer details such as dialogue quality, the tone of the story, and adherence to proper screenplay format.
+A script coverage report delves into the script’s overarching narrative, and the depth of character development.
+Coverage also reviews the finer details such as dialogue quality, the tone of the story, and adherence to proper screenplay format.
 This all-encompassing evaluation aims to provide a comprehensive understanding of the script’s strengths and areas that may require improvement.

 Constructive Feedback